 Offer a fair settlement.
 If you have incurred a complete loss, royalties, licenses, and transfer costs must be included in the settlement.
 The settlement must represent the value of a similar vehicle of similar type and specification.
 Deductions from the salvage settlement must be equitable, observable, and discernible if you keep the salvage.

 If the claim has been approved, the insurer must pay the claim, but no later than 30 days after the date of payment has been reached.

 Tell you whether they will be seeking subrogation or not.
 If the insurance provider is seeking subrogation, and you have already regained your deductible, they must include your deductible.

-A paraphrased summary of some of the Rules on Equal Claims Settlement Practices is provided above.
+Above is a paraphrased summary of some of the Rules on Equal Claims Settlement Practices.

 Dealing With Car Accident Insurance Fraud In California

 California's car insurance fraud has traditionally taken many types.
 Automotive property and vehicle crashes are among the most popular fraud schemes.

 Automobile property-Most often, this form of fraud includes dishonest auto body and repair shops and/or insured persons who may use a variety of illegal or dubious methods, including:

 Reporting vehicle parts as damaged or missing when they were not damaged or lost before receiving the store's vehicle.
 Rendering final costs over the initial loss estimate.

 Charging for authentic parts when used parts were used from a junkyard.